waleedsaifi0890/Gamitar/README.md

 ## Profile Management

-Empower users to personalize their gaming journey by easily managing and customizing their profiles, creating a more immersive and tailored gaming experience.
+Allows users to personalize their gaming journey by easily managing and customizing their profiles, creating a more immersive and tailored gaming experience.

  <img alt="GitPoint" title="GitPoint" src="https://www.datocms-assets.com/94322/1690446164-profile-management.png" width="350px" >